teisdbr/winlibrs-docs-test/index.md

 # LIBRS Validation and Processing Documentation
 ____

+## Attention!
+2020 & 2021 Data Reprocessing is in Progress!
+During the week of Feb 1 we will be deleting and reprocessing data so we can ensure that we've accepted and rejected Incidents to the best of our ability before the March 14th Deadline for FBI Publication.
+For instance, we relaxed LRS/NIBRS Pair requirements, so many agencies that had invalid LRS Code/NIBRS Code Errors may have those Incidents get accepted because of this change.

+This year we are including 2020 because when we implemented NIBRS XML Submissions at the tail-end of 2020, the FBI had rate limit issues that caused Incidents to fail to upload in an unpredictable manner.
+So to be sure they have the extra data that the XML Format Provides (such as LEOKA data), we're including it in this years reprocessing.

+____

 <img src="images/JSON2.png" alt="Json is coming" width="600"/>

 Our JSON Validator is now in Beta, and available to all vendors to use!